KlingonDragon/notebook/Quiz/Misc.md

 - **Paris**
 - Vulcan

-# In the classic British sitcom "Only Fools and Horses" what colour is the trotters' three wheeled van?
+# In the classic British sitcom "Only Fools and Horses", what colour was the trotters' three wheeled van?
 - Blue
 - Red
 - White